 The White Mountain landscape is defined by its mountain passes (called Notches), perhaps even more than its peaks.
 Crawford Notch, Pinkham Notch, and Franconia Notch are just a few of the great valleys that channel visitors from one region of the White Mountain National Forest to the next.
-This 2 day route runs through Mad River Notch, a lightly travelled mountain pass that links Mt Tecumseh with East Osceola and Mt Osceola and runs past interesting geologic formations, an old logging camp, and two pristine mountain ponds.
+This 2-day route runs through Mad River Notch, a lightly traveled mountain pass that links Mt Tecumseh with East Osceola and Mt Osceola, and runs past interesting geologic formations, an old logging camp, and two pristine mountain ponds.

 22 miles w/6000′ of cumulative elevation gain